 Owning land is pretty easy – it rarely takes a lot of effort.
 But when you want to sell, that can be a different story.
-Do you own landing and are wondering, “How do I sell my Pennsylvania land to a developer”?
+Do you own landing and are wondering, “How do I sell my New Jersey land to a developer”?
 At Cash For The House Now, we’re often asked that question so we wrote this blog post to answer it for you…

 First, it’s important to know what developers are looking for

 A developer wants to be able to build on the property and sell it, so they’re probably looking for property that is close to infrastructure and services (like water, sewer, power, and roads).
 After all, they’ll need to connect these services to their development and they’ll want people to get to their development!

 It’s okay if the land isn’t serviced but developers will probably want to know how far away the services are and whether those services are being actively worked on by the city.

 Second, you may want to bypass the real estate agent